shiki-ta/shiki-ta.github.io/_pages/about.md

 My research interest includes Embodied AI,Reinforcement learning and Computer Vision.

-Email :zhangzhh2024 AT shanghaitech DOT edu DOT cn.
+Email :zhhzhang AT shanghaitech DOT edu DOT cn.

 **Click** <a href="http://zhenhao-zhang.github.io/moreaboutme/">here</a> **to Know more about me!**